How to Get a Cigarette Smell Out of Leather Furniture

 Baking Soda Solution

-Like the lowly vinegar, baking soda is an all-natural, effective, and cheap solution for getting rid of cigarette smell out of leather sofa or furniture.
+Like lowly vinegar, baking soda is an all-natural, effective, and cheap solution for removing the cigarette smell from leather sofas or furniture.
 Baking soda is known for its deodorizing properties.
 It is also colorless.
 Therefore, it won’t ruin the appearance of your leather couch.

 And more importantly, it can absorb and neutralize the irritating and lingering smell of cigarette smoke.

-Using it to remove the cigarette smell out of leather furniture is also easy.
+Using it to deodorize your leather sofas or couches is also easy.
 Simply sprinkle baking soda all over the surface of the leather furniture.
 Let it sit overnight.
 The following morning, vacuum it up before wiping it away using a damp cloth.

 Solution #4: Mild Laundry Detergent